Johnx69/SpartanHacker8-CookMeAI/README.md

 ## How to run

-> Open Terminal and do the following instruction
+> Open Terminal and do the following instructions

 #### 1. Clone this github repo